CLYVR/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 You can choose to disconnect the call or redirect it to one of the call routing destinations.
 For example, you might have the caller leave a voicemail for the agents in the queue.

 When you have selected your call timeout options, click **Save**.

+> [!NOTE]
+> When redirecting (transferring) overflow or timeout calls to an external phone number, the external phone number must be formatted as an E.164 (+cc+number) number for calls on Calling Plan numbers otherwise the redirection will fail.
+If the call is on a Direct Routing number then the format for the external phone number is dependent on the SBC settings configured for the tenant.

 ## Caller ID for outbound calls